cariad/beep.blog/content/images/index.md

       resample_format: Lanczos webp photo
     src: staedtler-lead-holder-dirty.jpg

+  - name: the-portal-opens-characters
+    params:
+      alt:
+        A pixel-art image of two humanoid robots.
+One appears to be an adult wearing ragged clothes, has lost a leg, and is waving at the viewer.
+        The other appears to be a child who is looking away and anxiously holding a plush shark toy.
+      resample_format: NearestNeighbor png
+    src: the-portal-opens-characters.png

   - name: twitter-information-request
     params:
       alt: Our records indicate that you've made 8,827 abuse reports in the past 24 months.
 Of those, 242 reports have been processed.